A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

 \subsection{Interface width influence}

-The width of the interface between the phase fields is dictated by the parameter $\tilde{\epsilon}$; thus, increasing $\tilde{\epsilon}$ will increase the interface thickness and enlarge the area where the reaction is predominant.
+The width of the interface between the phase fields is dictated by the dimensionless parameter $\ell_{\varphi}$; thus, increasing $\ell_{\varphi}$ will increase the interface thickness and enlarge the area where the reaction is predominant.

-It is known in phase field models that changes to the interface width can have a range of effects on the resulting dynamics, as a broader interface leads to a loss of detail in the simulation, as stated by Qin and Bhadeshia \cite{qin2010phase}.
-As can be seen in Figures \ref{fig:finger_formation}, \ref{fig:finger_formation_diffuse}, and \ref{fig:finger_formation_diffuse_max} a lower $\tilde{\epsilon}$ value sharpens the interface while at larger values, the phase field has a diffuse interface.
-Figure \ref{fig:finger_formation_diffuse_max} has an interface width of $\tilde{\epsilon}=0.0008$, and here, there is no finger formation during the degradation and degradation of the phase field $\varphi$.
-However, by reducing $\tilde{\epsilon}=0.0004$ (Figure \ref{fig:finger_formation_diffuse}), fingers begin to form during the degradation of the phase field $\varphi$.
-At $\tilde{\epsilon}=0.0002$ finger formation in $\varphi$ is more distinct compared to simulations obtained with higher values for $\tilde{\epsilon}$ as can be seen in Figures \ref{fig:finger_formation_diffuse} and \ref{fig:finger_formation_diffuse_max}.
+It is known in phase-field equations that changes to the interface width can have a range of effects on the resulting dynamics, as a broader interface leads to a loss of detail in the simulation, as stated by Qin and Bhadeshia~\cite{qin2010phase}.
+As can be seen in Figures~\ref{fig:finger_formation}, \ref{fig:finger_formation_diffuse}, and \ref{fig:finger_formation_diffuse_max}, a lower $\tilde{\epsilon}$ value sharpens the interface, while at larger values, the phase field has a diffuse interface.
+Figure~\ref{fig:finger_formation_diffuse_max} has a ratio of interface width to dynamic modulus of $\ell_{\varphi}=2.133\times10^{-3}$, and here, there is no finger formation during the degradation of the phase field $\varphi$.
+However, by reducing $\ell_{\varphi}=5.333\times10^{-4}$ (Figure~\ref{fig:finger_formation_diffuse}), fingers begin to form during the degradation of the phase field $\varphi$.
+At $\ell_{\varphi}=1.333\times10^{-4}$, finger formation in $\varphi$ is more distinct compared to simulations obtained with higher values for $\ell_{\varphi}$, as can be seen in Figures~\ref{fig:finger_formation_diffuse} and \ref{fig:finger_formation_diffuse_max}.

-As seen in the bottom right hand corner of Figure \ref{fig:finger_formation_diffuse} (C) and in Figure \ref{fig:finger_formation_diffuse_max} (B), (C) and (D) there is a pinch-off (fragmentation) from the finger during phase field $\varphi$ degradation.
-This effect occurs at a specific interface width and cannot be found when $\tilde{\epsilon}=0.0002$.
+As seen in the bottom right-hand corner of Figure~\ref{fig:finger_formation_diffuse} (C) and in Figure~\ref{fig:finger_formation_diffuse_max} (B), (C), and (D), there is a pinch-off (fragmentation) from the finger during phase field $\varphi$ degradation.
+This event occurs at a specific interface width and cannot be found when $\ell_{\varphi}=1.333\times10^{-4}$.
 The pinch-off results from the larger surface area present due to a larger interface width, hence promoting a higher number of reactions and faster topological transition of the phase field $\varphi$.
+Here, we analyse two sets of reaction rate parameters, given by $(k_1, k_2) \in \{(0.9, 10.0),\, (0.9, 8.0),\, (4.0, 1.0)\}$.
+The choice of these parameters influences the behaviour of $r(\varphi, \sigma)$.
+When $k_1 = 4.0$ and $k_2 = 1.0$, the reaction term $r$ approximates $r \approx g(\varphi)\sigma$.
+In contrast, the parameter choices $(k_1, k_2) = (0.9, 10.0)$ or $(0.9, 8.0)$ yield an approximation of $r \approx g(\varphi)\sigma^{1/3}$.
+However, implementing $r$ directly in this latter form leads to numerical instabilities; therefore, the expression for $r$ as presented in the system of Equations~\eqref{equ:system_pde_direc} is preferred.